SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

    3. **Enable S3 Replay**.
 Do not check this option.
    4. **Source Category**.
 Enter `aws/apigateway/accesslogs`.
    5. **Fields**.
 Add below fields in it:
       1. Add an **account** field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
-Logs can be queried via the `account field`.
+Logs can be queried via the `account` field.
       2. Add **region** and **accountid** fields and assign their respective values.
    6. **Enable Timestamp Parsing**.
 Select the **Extract timestamp information from log file entries** check box.
    7. **Time Zone**.
 Select **Use time zone from log file.
 If none is detected use**, and select **Use Collector Default** from the dropdown.